Learn how to make a cedar wood pallet succulent planter to display on your front porch, garden, or back patio!

 DIY Cedar Pallet Succulent Planter

 I’ve never made anything out of pallets.
 Isn’t that crazy?
-It’s like, such a big deal with crafty and DIY type bloggers and I’ve never done it.
-Never even had the urge, to be completely honest.
-But apparently, I do like the idea of making something from new wood that looks an awful lot like a pallet.
+It’s a big deal with crafty and DIY-type bloggers, and I’ve never done it.
+I never even had the urge to be completely honest.
+But apparently, I do like the idea of making something from new wood that looks like a pallet.
 Who would have figured?

 DIY Cedar Pallet Succulent Planter